oclif/oclif.github.io/docs/running_programmatically.md

 Commands have a static `.run()` method on them that can be used to instantiate the command and run the instance `.run()` method.
 It takes in the argv as input to the command.

-This works for both multi and single commands.
+This works for both multi and single command CLIs.